Last Updated on January 3, 2021 by Lori Geurin

 3. Less of a support network

-As mentioned at the start of this post, when you face illness, you do it alone.
-Your loved ones will be there for you, of course.
+As mentioned at the start of this post, when you face illness, you may feel alone.
+Your loved ones will hopefully be there for you.
 But, for the most part, they won’t have been where you are.
 They can’t be with you when you face the most frightening aspects of your illness.

 So, many of us opt to join support groups, or online forums, where we can interact with people in the same position.
 Such groups often focus on people undergoing the same therapies, so they compare notes and comfort each other.